 Because the intensely pleasurable feeling meth produces can fade before its concentration in the user’s blood decreases, some people binge on meth.
 Though the length and severity of such a binge vary among users, some may neglect to sleep or eat for multiple days, after which medical treatment may be necessary.

 Over time, NIDA reports meth can cause a range of adverse effects.
 In the short term, users may experience a rapid or irregular heartbeat, hyperthermia, and decreased appetite.
 Long-term use can lead to addiction and may require users to ingest larger amounts to experience the desired effects.
 Those who abuse meth may experience severe anxiety, psychotic episodes, and reduced motor and memory skills.
 They may even have an increased risk of stroke or Parkinson’s disease.

-Advanced Nurse Practitioners can take on important roles in treating meth abuse and addiction as there are effective treatments that have helped former meth users reverse many of the telltale neurobiological effects of this drug.
+Nurse practitioners can take on important roles in treating meth abuse and addiction, as there are effective treatments that have helped former meth users reverse many of the telltale neurobiological effects of this drug.

-With effective treatments, health care professionals may be able to alleviate the harmful effects of meth use in the U.S. If you are an aspiring health care professional, earning an online MSN degree could enable you to address the dangers of meth and other drug use.
-To learn more about more flexible online learning options for doing so, visit Maryville online.
+With effective treatments, healthcare professionals may be able to alleviate the harmful effects of meth use in the U.S. If you are an aspiring healthcare professional, earning an online MSN degree could enable you to address the dangers of meth and other drug use.
+To learn more about flexible online learning options for doing so, visit Maryville online.

 Abby Goodnough, The New York Times, “A New Drug Scourge: Deaths Involving Meth Are Rising Fast”